desihub/fastspecfit/doc/fujilupe.rst

 * David Setton (University of Pittsburgh)
 * Benjamin Weaver (NSF's NOIRLab)

+JM gratefully acknowledges funding support for this work from the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0020086.

+DESI research is supported by the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract;
+additional support for DESI is provided by the U.S. National Science Foundation, Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technologies Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Science and Technology of Mexico (CONACYT); the Ministry of Science and Innovation of Spain (MICINN), and by the `DESI Member Institutions`_.

 .. _`DESI Early Data Release (DESI/EDR)`: https://data.desi.lbl.gov/public/edr
 .. _`DESI Data Release 1 (DESI/DR1)`: https://data.desi.lbl.gov/public/dr1
 .. _`DESI/EDR`: https://data.desi.lbl.gov/public/edr